What Should You Do About Swollen Lymph Nodes?

-Swollen lymph nodes are very common and, if you happen to experience this phenomenon, the first thing you should do is calm down.
-80% of the time, this swelling is the result of a simple infection; sometimes, even if your body is just feeling a bit weak, it can cause your tissue fluid (lymph) to build up and cause this reaction.
+Swollen lymph nodes are very common and not something to panic about.
+80% of the time, this swelling is the result of a simple infection.
+Sometimes, even if your body is just feeling a bit weak, it can cause your tissue fluid (lymph) to build up and cause this reaction.

-Staying calm and making an appointment to see your doctor are the two most important things you can do if you find that your lymph nodes are swollen.
+Staying calm and making an appointment to see your doctor are the two most important things you can do if you find you have swollen lymph nodes.
 And in this article, we’re going to explain some of the causes and symptoms of swollen lymph nodes, always reminding you that this is a very common problem.

 1. What function do the lymph nodes perform?

 Think of your lymphatic system as a complex network that runs through your entire body, just like your blood vessels.
 It is made up of lymphocytes and its purpose is to defend your body and take care of your immune system.
-This means getting rid of toxins, pathogenic agents, germs or any other foreign substance that may cause you to get sick.
+This means getting rid of toxins, pathogenic agents, germs or any other foreign substance that may make you ill.

-The lymph nodes are bean-shaped and distributed throughout the neck, collarbone, armpits, internal organs and groin.
-They usually measure about one centimeter and a half in size and, if they are not swollen, we usually don’t even realize that they’re there.
+The lymph nodes are bean-shaped and are in the neck, collarbone, armpits, internal organs and groin.
+They usually measure about half an inch in size.
+Often, we don’t even realize that they’re there.

 2. Why do the lymph nodes get swollen?

-Now, we’re going to take a look at some of the reasons why your lymph nodes may become swollen:
+Now, we’re going to take a look at some of the reasons why you may get swollen lymph nodes:

 - Because of a cold or the flu, which weaken your immune system and lower your body’s natural defenses.